Linguistics 001 Fall 2003 Final Project Due Mo 12/08

 Q: What should I actually hand in as my final project report?

-A: An ordinary printed document is fine, though you might choose to create a multimedia document (say in html).
+A: We recommend an ordinary printed document, though you might choose to create a multimedia document (say in html).
 In the latter case, it will probably be easier for us if you can put it on line (e.g. in http://www.sas.upenn.edu/~yourname/foo.html).
-In any case, you should include a complete transcript (at least of the relevant sections).
-If your analysis focuses on aspects of the sound, then we should have access to the sound (preferably in digital form).
+However, we would like to emphasize that your grade will mainly depend on the content of the project.
+An insightful analysis, cogently but plainly presented, will impress us more than a relatively content-free multimedia showcase.
+This is not to discourage you from enhancing your analysis with a creative presentation.
+In particular, if your analysis focuses on aspects of the sound, then we should have access to the sound in digital form.

 Q: How long should my project report be?

 A: The short (though not very helpful) answer is "long enough to make your point."
-Keep in mind that this project is substituting (relative to last year's course structure) for two homeworks and half the final exam, so you should not expect to be able to do a good job in an hour or two.
+Keep in mind that this project counts for 20% of your grade.

 Q: How should I approach the project?